-The funding would enable the fit-out for a suitable training facility to run workshops and programs, as well as enabling the attraction of more conferences and business events.
+Funding has been granted for $616,000 through the Bushfire Local Economic Recovery Fund which will enable the fit-out for a suitable training facility to run workshops and programs, as well as enabling the attraction of more conferences and business events.

 This was launched in April 2020 to address the estimated $200M leakage of business from the local economy.
 There are now 87 businesses and 128 users registered as at end April 2021.